This brief was updated on June 10, 2019. You can download the original text here.

 - Hosting pizza parties if at least 90 percent of students returned consent forms in their class; the study team did not pressure students or parents to say “yes” to the study

 Reaching out to parents helps limit the number of program opt-outs.
 The state of Texas mandates that all students and their parents can opt out of sexual health education delivered in schools.
 Re:MIX experienced an opt-out rate of 16 percent during the first semester, which was higher than expected.
 High opt-out rates reduce the number of students who participate in the study and could make findings less generalizable.
-The study team reduced opt-outs to five percent in the second semester by:
+The study team achieved an overall opt-out rate of 11 percent across all five semesters by:

 - Developing informational flyers to accompany the program opt-out form that provided background on the Re:MIX program and highlighted its key components